 Where do you start a military memoir?

-Do you start a military memoir in the midst of the climatic battle?
+Do you start a military memoir in the midst of the climactic battle?
 Before, or after?
 Do you open with the story of your training?
 Or should you wait until decades have passed so you can maturely reflect on what happened?

 As you can see in the examples of the opening paragraphs of military memoirs below, there are many good ways to start a military memoir.